pab1it0/crystal-web-server/README.md

 # crystal-web-server

-A Javascript Pulumi do deploy Crystal Lang server on AWS Fargate container
+A Pulumi  app to deploy simple Crystal Lang server on AWS Fargate container

 ## Installation